If you are very passionate about model trains, chances are you’ve always thought about building your own!

 What are Z scale trains?

-What makes this model train scale interesting is that it’s tiny and you can easily play around with it as you create a very detailed landscape.
-You get to use a lot more space for the landscape itself, yet at the same time, the trains are visually appealing and super detailed despite being rather small, to begin with.
+What makes the Z scale train so interesting is that it’s tiny and you can easily play around with it as you create a very detailed landscape.
+You get to use a lot more space for the landscape itself, yet at the same time, the trains are visually appealing and super detailed despite their size.

 A brief history of Z scale trains

-In fact, a Z scale locomotive created by the company entered the Guinness Book of World Records by running for 1219 without stopping before having a motor failure.
-This is quite the achievement for this scale, and it shows the durability and great potential offered by Z scale trains.
+In fact, a Z scale locomotive created by the company entered the Guinness Book of World Records by running for 1,219 hoiurs without stopping before having a motor failure.
+This is a huge achievement for something this size, and it shows the durability and great potential offered by Z scale trains.

 At first, the Z scale trains were popular in Europe, primarily because that was Marklins main market.
-However, since the 80s and more particularly the 90s a lot of people in the US and Japan started using this scale as well.
-At first, the Z scale trains were higher, however, technological advancements brought the prices down and that just makes things a whole lot better and more interesting, to begin with.
+However, since the 80s and particularly the 90s a lot of people in the US and Japan have started using this scale as well.

-What are the advantages of Z scale trains?
+What are the advantages of Z Gauge train Sets?

 Z scale train brands and manufacturers

 - American Z Line is a vetted manufacturer, and it comes with some amazing releases and great features.
-The cool thing about it is that it always creates new models to choose from and they come with great sales too.
+The cool thing about it is that they always creates new models to choose from and they often have great sales too.
 Which is why it makes a lot of sense to at least check them out and give their products a shot.
-The interesting thing is that you have a complete list of their products that’s easy to search, not to mention they have a forum too.
-It’s really easy to get support and assistance this way.

-- Marklin is great for all enthusiasts because it’s overly professional and they do have just about all kinds of train models.
-So if you need a great and reliable model, they can most likely offer you a wonderful deal and plenty of value.
-It’s a good idea to check them out; they have great prices and lots of models to enjoy.
+- Marklin is great for all enthusiasts because they’re incredibly professional and they have just about all kinds of train models.
+So if you need a great and reliable train kit, they can offer you a wonderful deal and plenty of value.

-- Micro Trains is maybe the best one on the market here.
-You have just about all the Z scale trains out there, and they are all very detail.
-That being said, you will be amazed at the huge collection they have and the discounts they bring to the table.
-You have cars and locomotives as well as accessories that you can use whenever you see fit.
-They also allow you to contact dealers and inquire them about specific models.
+- Micro Trains is potentially the best one on the market.
+They have just about all the Z scale trains out there, and they are all very detailed.
+They have cars and locomotives as well as accessories that you can use for your layouts.
+They also allow you to contact dealers and inquire about specific models.

 Voltage and materials used in Z scale

-At first, the Z scale trains ran on an 8V DC track, however, since 2000, all the Z scale trains are running on 10 V DC.
-The interesting thing is that the accessory power has always been 10V AC, which might be one of the reasons why all locomotives and tracks are not using this voltage, to begin with.
+At first, the Z scale trains ran on an 8V DC track, however, since 2000, all the Z gauge train sets are running on 10 V DC.
+The interesting thing is that the accessory power has always been 10V AC, which might be one of the reasons why all locomotives and tracks are not using this voltage

-- The Z scale landscapes don’t require a lot of space, so at this time you have to figure out where you place the landscape.
-Using a tabletop or any large/small table will work, as you can use this as a layout.
+- A Z scale landscape doesn’t require a lot of space, so at this time you have to figure out where you place the landscape.
+Using a tabletop or any large/small table will work.

 - Make sure that you purchase the right tracks and trains.
-You need everything to be compatible with the Z scale, so try to keep that in mind while shopping online.
+You need everything to be compatible with a z gauge train track, so try to keep that in mind while shopping online.

 - Once you have everything ready to go, you have to set up the track.
 We encourage you to add some height to the map, as that will make it more alive.
 By creating subtle gradients around your layout, you can give it some extra depth and make it feel more realistic.
 You can make things more professional if you want, it all comes down to understanding what you need to add and where.
-Creating a schematic beforehand will make this a lot easier.
+Creating a schematic or plan beforehand will make this a lot easier.

 - After you finish the track, connect it to the electrical system.
 The Z scale trains need electricity to work.
 But before you plug them in, you want to make sure that everything is connected adequately and without any problems along the track.
 Most electric z scale train kits come with a power supply included.

 - Testing is imperative here.
 Use the locomotive and a single car to see if it works.
 Then you can switch off, add the other cars and switch on.

 - This is the basic layout, but you can easily add to it and expand if you want.
 The idea is to not rush, focus on adding whatever you feel ok with and go from there.
-It will certainly give you a great experience, either way, so don’t rush and just enjoy the process.
+It will certainly give you a great experience either way, so don’t rush and just enjoy the process.

 It’s extremely important to create the right plans early on.
 That’s especially true if you want to have an elaborate landscape.
 Proper planning can do wonders, and it will also make things better and easier for you in the end so you dont wasnt materials and your own time.